Cadillac de Ville series: Fifth generation (1977–1984)

 Because of a delay in production of the new downsized front-drive De Villes, their debut was pushed back from 1984 to 1985.
 As a result, the 1984 De Villes were essentially a rerun of the 1983 models.
 1984 would also be the last time De Ville used the "V" emblem below the Cadillac crest, as all Cadillac models (except Cimarron) from 1985 on, would use the wreath & crest emblem - formerly, a Fleetwood exclusive.
 Minor changes included new body-color side moldings and a revised exhaust system with a revamped catalytic converter.
 The diesel V8 was now available at no additional charge.
 While the optional d'Elegance package remained at $1,150, the Cabriolet option for Coupe de Ville went up to $420.

-For 1984, sales figures show a total four-door production of 107,920 units, and an additional 50,840 two-door units (figures include de Ville and Fleetwood models).
-The new front-drive 1985 Coupe de Ville and Sedan de Ville arrived in Cadillac showrooms during the spring of 1984, about six months earlier than most new-car introductions, so both the 1984 rear-drive and totally redesigned 1985 front-drive models were being produced (at separate assembly plants) and sold simultaneously for nearly half a year.
+For 1984, sales figures show a total four-door production of 107,920 units, and an additional 50,840 two-door units.
+Figures include the de Ville and Fleetwood models.
+The new front-drive 1985 Coupe de Ville and Sedan de Ville arrived in Cadillac showrooms during the spring of 1984, about six months earlier than most new-car introductions, so both the 1984 rear-drive and totally redesigned 1985 front-drive models were being produced at separate assembly plants and sold simultaneously for nearly half a year.